-Moreover, workers are supported by governing bodies like OSHA, as well as the Civil Rights Act.
+Workers are supported by governing bodies like OSHA, as well as the Civil Rights Act.
 So, what protections are in place in relation to the LGBTQIA community?
 Some of the key factors to consider include:

-- As per the Civil Rights Act 1964, organizations with 15 or more employees cannot discriminate against employees or job candidates based on their sex, gender identity, or sexuality.
+As per the Civil Rights Act 1964, organizations with 15 or more employees cannot discriminate against employees or job candidates based on their sex, gender identity, or sexuality.
 Many states and territories have their own rules in place to underline this further.

 As of June 2020, U.S. workers cannot be dismissed from their employment based on their sexuality or gender identity either, which is in line with the Civil Rights Act 1964 too.

-- Since 2014, the Executive Order 13672, has included the term “gender identity”, providing LGBTQIA workers with the same recruitment protections as all other contractors and employees.
+Since 2014, the Executive Order 13672 has included the term “gender identity,” providing LGBTQIA workers with the same recruitment protections as all other contractors and employees.

 Gender identity and sexuality are also protected under the Equality Act, allowing employees to seek the same benefits and treatments as all others.

 While no direct laws exist to prevent discrimination of this kind against consumers and the public, state and local laws may exist.

 In Australia, LGBTQIA workers are protected by the Sex Discrimination Act 1984, which covers all types of gender discrimination and harassment, as well as the generic Australian Human Rights Commission Act 1986.

 Updates to the terminology of the Civil Rights Act, Executive Order 113672, and Equality Act are just three examples of the goalposts moving to encourage a more inclusive workplace.
 So, that must mean LGBTQIA workers are now treated 100% fairly, right?
-If only…
+If only!

-The Out Of Office studies show a huge disparity exists in the general employment rights and opportunities from one part of the country to another.
+The Out Of Office studies show a huge disparity still exists in the general employment rights and opportunities from one part of the country to another.
 If you are committed to creating a more inclusive workplace, you need to accept your responsibilities as an employer.

-- All employees have the right to be called by the name and pronouns that they are most comfortable with.
+All employees have the right to be called by the name and pronouns that they are most comfortable with.

-- Every worker has the right to privacy and confidentiality in relation to their gender and/or sexuality.
+Every worker has the right to privacy and confidentiality in relation to their gender and/or sexuality.

-- Employees must be protected against harassment of any kind from all internal sources within the organization.
+Employees must be protected against harassment of any kind from all internal sources within the organization.

 Meanwhile, as the understanding of LGBTQIA issues grows in alignment with the increased identification among the population, new tools become available.
-A great example is the Pride at Work Canada’s LGBTQ2+ Workplace Inclusion Index, which helps employers track their diversity and workplace inclusion by answering a survey of 35 questions.
+A great example is Pride at Work Canada’s LGBTQ2+ Workplace Inclusion Index, which helps employers track their diversity and workplace inclusion by answering a survey of 35 questions.
 New resources regularly enter the marketplace.